YugabyteDB-Samples/geo-distributed-messenger-spring-cloud/README.md

 This application is a Slack-like messenger that is designed to function across geographies.

-Presently the application supports basic messaging features as well as an ability to load pictures in discussion channels.
+Presently the application supports basic messaging features as well as an ability to share pictures in discussion channels.

 ![image9](https://user-images.githubusercontent.com/1537233/197895210-5052d681-cd8e-45b2-a621-429b05bce682.png)